To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 Molybdenum is an essential trace element for virtually all life forms.
 It functions as a cofactor for a number of enzymes that catalyze important chemical transformations in the global carbon, nitrogen, and sulfur cycles (1).
 Thus, molybdenum-dependent enzymes are not only required for human health, but also for the health of our ecosystem.

-The biological form of molybdenum, present in almost all molybdenum-containing enzymes (molybdoenzymes), is an organic molecule known as the molybdenum cofactor (2).
-In humans, molybdenum is known to function as a cofactor for three enzymes:
+The biological form of the molybdenum atom is an organic molecule known as the molybdenum cofactor (Moco) present in the active site of Moco-containing enzymes (molybdoenzymes) (2).
+In humans, molybdenum is known to function as a cofactor for four enzymes:

 |Recommended Dietary Allowance (RDA) for Molybdenum|

 |Infants||0-6 months||2 (AI)||2 (AI)|